Two Mules for Sister Sara: Critical response

-Two Mules for Sister Sara received moderately favorable reviews, and Roger Greenspun of the New York Times reported, "I'm not sure it is a great movie, but it is very good and it stays and grows on the mind the way only movies of exceptional narrative intelligence do".
+Two Mules for Sister Sara received moderately favorable reviews, and Roger Greenspun of the New York Times reported: "I'm not sure it is a great movie, but it is very good and it stays and grows on the mind the way only movies of exceptional narrative intelligence do".
 Stanley Kauffmann of The New Republic described the film as "an attempt to keep old Hollywood alive—a place where nuns can turn out to be disguised whores, where heroes can always have a stick of dynamite under their vests, where every story has not one but two cute finishes.
 Its kind of The African Queen gone west".
 In a review by the Los Angeles Herald-Examiner, Two Mules for Sister Sara was called "a solidly entertaining film that provides Clint Eastwood with his best, most substantial role to date; in it he is far better than he has ever been.
 In director Don Siegel, Eastwood has found what John Wayne found in John Ford and what Gary Cooper found in Frank Capra."

+Biographer Judith M. Kass concurs: “In Eastwood’s manner Siegel found the filmic mirror of himself, and the mythic anti-hero of the soiled American dream...”

+Stanley Kauffmann of The New Republic wrote: 'It doesn't matter to Siegel that the characters are cliches, the acting is atrocious, the plot laughable, the dialogue dumb, and the patriotic theme only a peg to hang killings on.
+Siegel shoots and edits his film well, and that is supposed to be enough.'

 The New York Times included Two Mules for Sister Sara in its book, The New York Times Guide to the Best 1,000 Movies Ever Made.
 Author Howard Hughes joked that critics "couldn't argue that Eastwood's acting was second to nun."

 Box office

 In its opening week in Denver, it grossed $35,000 from 2 theaters.
-The film returned $4.7 million in theatrical rentals in the United States and Canada, rendering it a solid, modestly profitable hit (a movie's gross is often close to twice the domestic rentals figure).
+The film returned $4.8 million in theatrical rentals in the United States and Canada, rendering it a solid, modestly profitable hit (a movie's gross is often close to twice the domestic rentals figure).